What is Nebula Graph¶

 - Symmetrically distributed

-- Strong data consistency
+- Strong data consistency by RAFT protocol

 - SQL-like query language